tub-rip/DERD-Net/README.md

 - Pixel-wise depth estimation for each Sub-DSI:
   - Single value at selected pixel for single-pixel network version
-  - 3x3 grid at selected and neighboring pixels for multi-pixel network version
+  - 3x3 grid at selected and 8-neighboring pixels for multi-pixel network version

 ## Results
 <p align="center">